Royal Police Force of Antigua and Barbuda

 The Royal Police Force of Antigua and Barbuda is the law enforcement agency for Antigua and Barbuda.
 The Commissioner in 2017 was Atlee Rodney.
 The force has 350 officers.

 Law enforcement in Antigua and Barbuda is primarily carried out by the 350-strong Royal Police Force of Antigua and Barbuda.
 Additionally, the 185-strong Antigua and Barbuda Defence Force may act as Military Aid to the Civil Power.

 History

 In 2005, Delano Christopher became the first woman to be the Commissioner.

+A September 2026 bill has proposed renaming the agency.